forestgrape/coronavirus/5_epidemiological/transmission.md

 * The air humidity is relevant for droplet aerosol since the droplets can grow and shrink.
 Growing/shrinking change the osmotic pressure on the virions.
 Enveloped virions can get destroyed upon the pressure change.
 * The absolute humidity in heated indoor rooms is lower, the lower the outdoors temperature is.
 * The dry form model is proposed here.
+* for details on Actions and Sources in [Particles in the Respiratory Tract](#intermezzo-particle-dynamics-in-the-respiratory-tract) and [masks](../6_prevention_and_treatment/masks.md). [citations in work  ]

 ## Particle Dynamics in the Respiratory Tract

-Conversational remarks about how I understand particle deposition models.
+> Conversational remarks about how I understand the behavior of particles in the respiratory tract.

 Particle deposition and clearance are relevant for Covid-19 in view of:
 * infection pathway